socialmedia-class/socialmedia-class.github.io/assignment1.md

 - Matplotlib is a Python package for plotting, [here](http://matplotlib.org/users/pyplot_tutorial.html) is a simpe guide of Matplotlib.

 Pack your data and code into a zip file named like hw1_yourOSUdotid.zip, that contains a *.py file which is your code that can outputs the answers in the order of questions with some brief text to be self-explainable, and a few image files for question 5 or possibly code to generate the plots.
-This is not a strict requirement --- think what is the clearest way to present your homework that the grader or instructor can understand and check easily.
+This is not a strict requirement --- think what is the clearest way to present your homework that the TA or instructor can understand and check easily.
 Submit your homework in [OSU's Carmen](https://carmen.osu.edu/) system.